self management

 HR managers are now realising the importance of emotional intelligence in the workplace.
 Staff with good emotional intelligence will help to create a conducive work atmosphere.
 Reduced workplace conflicts and enhanced productivity are hallmarks of emotional intelligence.

-Over 95% of HR managers believe that emotional intelligence skills are crucial in the workplace.
-But, only 42% of the firms give training on emotional intelligence to their staff.
+Over 95% of HR managers believe emotional intelligence skills are crucial in the workplace.
+However, only 42% of the firms give training on emotional intelligence to their staff.
 As a result, staff members at some firms have better skill sets than others.

 Must-have Self-Management Skills

-The importance of self-management skills in a professional setting cannot be undermined.
+The importance of self management in a professional setting cannot be undermined.
 The lack of these skills is often the reason for a majority of workplace conflicts.
 These conflicts cause poor productivity which results in operational delays.

-Proper self-management skills can help in preventing these conflicts.
+Proper self management can help in preventing these conflicts.
 The management should take proper steps to train their workforce in these skills.

 1. Time Management: This is the ability to manage your time efficiently.
 This helps you to complete your tasks according to your schedule.
 Good time management skills are essential in the workplace for completing time-bound tasks.
 This can also benefit you in your personal life.
 Learning effective time management skills can help you stay focused.
 This skill will also deter you from getting distracted and stop you from procrastination.
 This simple skill helps you to stay on track in your personal learning journey.